MOSES * EGYPT * SPAETH

 :: OvS's reply.
 I am happy to learn that the mentioned features of the inner form of the books have actually worked, and are being appreciated.
 Intentionally, much care has been put into the planning of the mentioned conditions in order to make it easier for the reader to comprehend the extensive amount of material.

 Long ago now - from the beginning - I was therefore experimenting and discovered that no ideal solutions could be found here, but that in the circumstances the best possible way was to present the sources together with the subject dealt with.
-This because simultaneously I realised that many would find the necessary information about the sources as a both interesting and time-informative material.
+This because simultaneously I realized that many would find the necessary information about the sources as a both interesting and time-informative material.

 Because it was also necessary several times to refer to certain source data, I often found it appropriate to repeat much of the information in a said situation, in order for the reader to confer during the current reading.
 In this way the readers could avoid stopping the progress in order to look up information in a base or at a previous reference site.